redhat-developer/devspaces-vscode-extensions/README.md

     * `extension_repository`
     * `extension_revision`
     * `extension_name`
-* The `vsix` file resulting from the build (inside the container) must be located at the root of the container, named `/name-revision.vsix`
+* The `vsix` file resulting from the build (inside the container) must be located at the root of the container, named `/name-revision.vsix` (where name and revision are the values of the build arg specified above)
-* A tarball of the extension's source code (prior to build) must be located at the root of the container, named `/name-revision-sources.tar.gz`
+* A tarball of the extension's source code (prior to build) must be located at the root of the container, named `/name-revision-sources.tar.gz` (again, where name and revision are the values of the build arg specified above)